janekb04/glfwpp/README.md

 git clone https://github.com/janekb04/glfwpp --recurse-submodules
 ```

+Remember to install [the necessary GLFW dependencies](https://www.glfw.org/docs/latest/compile.html), if you're on Linux.
+Make sure to disable building the examples by setting the option `GLFWPP_BUILD_EXAMPLES` to `OFF`, if you don't want them built, as they are built by default.
+If you don't disable them, you will also have to install [the Vulkan SDK](https://vulkan.lunarg.com).

-and link against the target `GLFWPP` using CMake:
+You can then link against the target `GLFWPP` using CMake:

 ```cmake
 add_executable(myExecutable mySource1.cpp mySource2.cpp mySource3.cpp)